 Solomon is also known for his writings – three books of the Bible – Proverbs, Ecclesiastes, and the Song of Solomon, and two of the 150 Psalms.
 The first of his psalms, Psalm 72, includes a prophecy about Messiah’s return.
 It tells us that when the Messiah, or Christ in Greek, comes back, He will rule and reign over all the “kings” or leaders of the earth.

 8 He shall have dominion also from sea to sea, and from the River (Euphrates) to the ends of the earth.
 9 Those who dwell in the wilderness will bow before Him, and His enemies will lick the dust.
 11 Yes, all kings shall fall down before Him; All nations shall serve Him.
-Psalm 72:1-2,8-9, 11 NKJV
+Psalm 72:1-2,8-9, 11 (NKJV)

 As Jesus’ followers came to understand that He was the Messiah, they naturally assumed He would immediately begin to take over the world government, beginning with the oppressive Roman Empire.
 But His followers misunderstood the timing and missed the prophecies about the need for Messiah to first suffer before His coming reign.

-When Jesus returns from heaven, He will come in power and glory, and have full authority over all the nations on the earth.
+Psalm 72 and other scriptures tell us that when Jesus returns from heaven, He will come in power and glory, and have full authority over all the nations on the earth.

 In Matthew 24, Jesus spoke about the future with His disciples.
 As they were gathered near the temple in Jerusalem, admiring its great architecture, He warned them that the temple would be destroyed, and that every stone would be overturned.
 This happened around forty years later under the Roman Army of Titus in 70 AD.
 Evidence of these giant temple stones being thrown down has been unearthed and can be seen in Jerusalem today.

-After Jesus’ divine sacrifice of Himself on the cross, there was no longer a need for daily temple sacrifices.
+After Jesus’ divine sacrifice of Himself on the cross, there was no longer a need for daily temple sin sacrifices.
 His blood provides eternal atonement once and for all, and His cleansing and forgiveness of sins is available to all who seek Him.

 29 “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 30 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
 31 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.
-Matthew 24:29-31 NKJV
+Matthew 24:29-31 (NKJV)

-This new heavenly kingdom will be the final one, replacing all the great empires of history.
+This new heavenly kingdom will be the final one, replacing all the great empires of world history.
 God had first revealed this plan hundreds of years before Christ, through the prophet Daniel to King Nebuchadnezzar, absolute ruler of the mighty Babylonian Empire.

 King Nebuchadnezzar had a dream that greatly troubled him.
 He wanted to learn the truth about its meaning from his advisors, but he did not fully trust them to be correct.
 These elite Babylonian advisors specialized in the science of astronomy as well as demonic arts such as astrology, magic, and sorcery.
 But the King wanted to be sure, so he did not just allow them to explain his dream – he demanded that they also tell him the content of the dream itself, or face death.